ohscar/rmalloc/doc/paper/design.rst

 an explanation with figures.
 In short, blocks are moved closer to bottom of the heap (if possible), otherwise the first block (or blocks) to fit in the unused space is moved there.
 The first case happens if there are no locked blocks between the unused space and next used (but not locked) block, simply moving the memory blocks and updating pointers is enough.
-A quick operation that leaves no remainding holes.
+A quick operation that leaves no remaining holes.
 If however there are any locked blocks between the unused space and the next used block, obviously only blocks with a total length of less than or equal the size of the unused space can be moved there.
 The algorithm is greedy and takes the first block that fits.
 More than one adjacent block that fits within the unused space will be moved together.
 In the case that there are no blocks that fit the unused space and